Senior couple walking in the park for energy and health.

 Stress generally robs people of significant energy and degrades their physical and mental condition.

-High cortisol levels affect stress reactions caused by prolonged tension, including fatigue, sleep disturbances, and immune system weakening.
+High cortisol levels can affect stress reactions caused by prolonged tension, including fatigue, sleep disturbances, and weakening of the immune system.
 Examples include meditation, self-hypnosis, yoga, and tai chi, which effectively decrease stress levels.

-Stress is usually inevitable in daily life, and some ways of managing this stress are through breathing exercises, writing diaries, and even practicing mindfulness.
+Stress is often inevitable in daily life, and effective ways to manage it include breathing exercises, journaling, and practicing mindfulness.

-For other resources about stress and how to cope with it, visit the American Psychological Association's stress-relieving page.
+For additional resources on stress and coping strategies, visit the American Psychological Association's stress-relief page.

 The Impact of Social Connections on Vitality

-Mental and physical health depends on maintaining perpetual social links.
+Mental and physical health depend on maintaining perpetual social links.

 Participation in social activities among family and community members brings relief from loneliness and greater happiness.